thefundraiserd/Verifywho/README.md

 # Verifywho
-To help verify who you talk to and make business decisions... with to avoid scams.
+To help verify who you talk to and make business decisions with.and avoid scams.